Catholic Wedding Officiants

 Question: What are our options for a Wedding rehearsal?Most rehearsals are led by the Wedding venue staff or a Wedding coordinator without the Officiant present.
 However, if you request in advance, your Officiant will arrive 60 minutes before the ceremony for a walk-thru rehearsal (at no additional charge.)
 To have your Officiant attend and be present or lead a rehearsal on a day or evening before the ceremony, you will incur an additional fee of $50 for time and travel expenses.

 Taking vows in most Wedding Ceremonies includes three sets of vows.
-The personal vows that the Bride & Groom speak to each other denote their devotion to one another.
-The formal vows of "I do" where the Bride & Groom state their commitment to each other.
-The vows said during the ring exchange as the Bride & Groom affirm their love for each other and give each other their first gifts as Husband and Wife, the wedding rings.
+The personal vows that the couple speak to each other denote their devotion to one another.
+The formal vows of "I do" where the couple state their commitment to each other.
+The vows said during the ring exchange as the couple affirm their love for each other and give each other their first gifts as a married couple, the wedding rings.

 Vows speak to the vision of a marriage; they reach beyond the here and now, far beyond the past and into the hereafter for evermore.